Rent and service charge FAQs

 We strongly recommend that you do not withhold the rent that is due from you.
 Should you do this, we may consider taking action against you for any arrears that may accrue.

 If arrears remain outstanding, this ultimately puts you at risk of enforcement action being taken against your tenancy.

 What happens if I cannot afford the rent that I am charged?

 We are here to help.
 Over the past year we have provided additional tenancy

 support and financial advice to hundreds of our customers impacted by covid.
 We know that for some this is a difficult time, and we want to do what we can to continue to support customers.

-We can provide financial advice and support, agree a personalised rent payment plan, direct you to other agencies who may be able to help and, in some instances, may be able to offer immediate financial assistance through our Hardship Fund (launches 1st June).
+We can provide financial advice and support, agree a personalised rent payment plan, direct you to other agencies who may be able to help and, in some instances, may be able to offer immediate financial assistance through our Household Support Fund.

 or call 0300 100 1010